 Day 1 – Arrival

 If you are coming from Europe, chances are you will arrive late afternoon or evening, and be pretty tired!
 I arrived (late, thanks British Airways) around 9pm to Cancun Airport.
-I met the boyfriend around the same time as he had been in New York for work and so flew directly from there.
-Security and Immigration was fairly quick.
+I met my boyfriend around the same time, as he had been in New York for work.
+Security and Immigration was a fairly quick affair.
 Out in the foyer, I attempted to get us into a collectivo, but there was no one else to share with.
 After waiting a while, we decided to suck it up and get a private taxi.
+Not a cheap first hour in Mexico!
 That first night we stayed at Hotel Del Sol, which is right opposite the ferry terminal to Playa Mujeres.

 Taxi from the airport – 690 / Hotel Sol 1 night B and B – 670 / water – 18 = 1378 pesos